 FIVE TIPS TO KEEP YOU FROM BEING SCAMMED AFTER A NATURAL DISASTER

-The charitable outpouring has been amazing and inspiring in the aftermath of Hurricane Harvey, but it is important that we all know how to give without getting scammed.
-Typically, within hours of any natural disaster charity scams get set up and begin looking for victims.
+The charitable outpouring has been amazing and inspiring in the aftermath of Hurricane Harvey, but natural disaster scams are rampant after a natural disaster.
+It is important that we all know how to give without getting taken advantage of.
+Typically, within hours of any natural disaster, natural disaster scams pretending to be charities get set up and begin looking for victims.
 To put this into perspective, in 2012 before Hurricane Sandy struck scammers had created donation websites so that they would be positioned to collect money immediately after the storm made landfall.
+The typical natural disaster scams begin in this way.

 Also, in the age of social media, scammers can also be found running Facebook scams, email scams, text scams, etc. Any form of communication is fair game as far as the scammer is concerned.
 There are many resources that you can use to research charities, but one of my favorites is the Better Business Bureau’s Wise Giving Alliance.

-My research suggests that there are really five types of disaster fraud: charitable solicitations, contractor and vendor fraud, price gouging, property insurance fraud, and forgery.
+My research suggests that there are really five types of natural disaster scams: charitable solicitations, contractor and vendor fraud, price gouging, property insurance fraud, and forgery.

 As discussed above, websites give scammers the ability to reach a global audience.
 People looking to help others after a natural disasters often come across fake websites that actually look to be a legitimate charity and/or purport to be the actual website for a charity that is a real, legitimate charity.
 Many of these bogus websites attempt to not only collect money, but also the information needed to steal your identity.
 Other sights are designed to infect your computer with malware in order to steal account numbers and passwords.